Cadesh/EKS_Samples/README.md

 After the deployment, you can access the counter application using the provided URL, and the Adminer instance using the provided URL.

+### 1.4 AddOns

+The first addon tested is the S3 MountPoint.